-

 Use these risk triggers to guide what level of urgency is needed within your Asbestos Management Plan (AMP) actions.

-If you don't know if asbestos is present... then the risk... and you should... and the building surface is breaking down and unstable may be immediate immediately identify if asbestos and you are about to undertake demolition, refurbishment or excavation work will be created by you confirm if asbestos is present or not using formal identification methods before any work starts but the building surface is sound is not immediate create an AMP to ensure asbestos risk remains low, then tie in long term controls (i.e. formal asbestos identification and removal) with other building works.
+If you don't know if asbestos is present... then the risk... and you should... and the building surface is breaking down and unstable may be immediate immediately identify if asbestos is present and you are about to undertake demolition, refurbishment or excavation work will be created by you confirm if asbestos is present or not using formal identification methods before any work starts but the building surface is sound is not immediate create an AMP to ensure asbestos risk remains low, then tie in long-term controls (i.e. formal asbestos identification and removal) with other building works.
 Building categories

 Category Asbestos present?
 Risk Level?
 Action 1 No None No problem - end of story 2 Yes and/or suspected Does not present a current risk Keep people informed to ensure it does not become a current risk 3 Yes and/or suspected Presents a current risk Remove the risk (turn the building into category 1 or 2) Ideally, all buildings will become Category 1, and there will be no Category 3 buildings.